KenKundert/quantiphy/doc/user.rst

    >>> try:
    ...     q = Quantity('g')
-   ... except ValueError as err:
+   ... except ValueError as e:
-   ...     print(err)
+   ...     print(e)
    g: not a valid number.

 A *KeyError* is raised if a unit conversion is requested but no suitable unit